terrylinooo/easybash/README.md

 ### Vargrant Provisioning

-You can use EasyBash's CDN to quickly provision your Vagrant machine.
+You can use the files hosted on [GitHub page](https://github.com/easybash/easybash.github.io) to quickly provision your Vagrant machine.

 ```shell
 Vagrant.configure("2") do |config|